afr13dman/Pagerank-Computation/README.md

 In this project, I created a simple search engine for the website <https://www.lawfareblog.com>, which provides legal analysis on US national security issues.

 In order to create a simple search engine, we use PageRank to return on the most important results.
-The paper, *Deeper Inside Pagerank* discusses how PageRank begins with a matrix _P_ which is a square nxn matrix whose element _$p_ij$_ is the probability of moving from state i (page i) to state j (page j).
-Then, the matrix undergoes transformation to become a stochastic, irreducible, and primitive matrix _$P^{-}^{-}$_.
+The paper, *Deeper Inside Pagerank* discusses how PageRank begins with a matrix $P$ which is a square nxn matrix whose element $p_{ij}$ is the probability of moving from state i (page i) to state j (page j).
+Then, the matrix undergoes transformation to become a stochastic, irreducible, and primitive matrix $$\bar{\bar P}$$.

 ## Background